lucide-icons/lucide/docs/packages/lucide-react.md

 # Lucide React

-Implementation of the lucide icon library for react applications.
+Implementation of the lucide icon library for react applications

-> What is lucide?
-Read it [here](https://github.com/lucide-icons/lucide#what-is-lucide).

 ## Installation